kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  ASG Lifecycle Hooks (5:24)
 ASG Lifecycle Hooks allows to configure custom actions that will take place on ASG actions (events launch/terminate transitions)<p>
 Adding a Lifecycle Hook on Launch or Terminate we can add two more intermediate states that will wait for X time OR until we run the "CompleteLifecycleAction" before the "InService" or "Terminate" state.
 This is accomplished with SNS, SQS or EventBridge receiving notifications (requires also a role and Notification metadata in lifecycle Hook edited accordingly)<p>

+## [AdvancedDemo] Architecture Evolution - STAGE1 - PART1 (13:06)

 ##  EC2 Placement Groups (14:29)
+When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.
+You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.
+Depending on the type of workload, you can create a placement group using one of the following placement strategies:
+1. Cluster (best network performance) – packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
+Launching ALL at the same time is preferrable (10Gbps vs 5 Gbps).
+ALWAYS ENHANCED NETWORKING.
+ONE AZ ONLY.
+Ideally same VPC and same Instance Type
+2. Spread (maximum non-scalable availability and resilience) – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
+MULTIPLE AZs, Each EC2 is on a different Rack (different network and power source), Limit of 7 Instances per AZ => 6*7=42 Instances Max.
+DEDICATED HOSTS OR INSTANCES NOT SUPPORTED.
+Use Case small number of critical instances that need to be kept separated from each other
+3. Partition (best scalable availability and resilience) – Like Spread but using N instances instead of 1.
+Spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
+MULTIPLE AZs, Each **GROUP OF EC2/Partition** is on a different Rack (different network and power source), Limit of 7 GROUP OF EC2/PARTITION per AZ => 6*7=42 GROUP OF Instances Max.
+DEDICATED HOSTS OR INSTANCES NOT SUPPORTED.

 ##  SECTION QUIZ - COMPUTE, SCALING & LOAD BALANCING
 # MONITORING, LOGGING & COST MANAGEMENT
 ##  CloudWatch-PART1 (10:00)